artsy/README/playbooks/kubernetes.md

 We pre-install useful packages for system level debugging in our base AMI for Kubernetes machines, so you have `htop` / `lsof` / `netstat` / `tcpdump` all available.
 Another useful tool that aims to provide debugging for container environments is [`sysdig`](https://github.com/draios/sysdig/wiki/sysdig-user-guide) and its curses-interface [`csysdig`](https://github.com/draios/sysdig/wiki/Csysdig-Overview).
 With it you can get stacktraces, inspect file allocations, network connections, etc while filtering on a specific process or container name.

 If a node is for any reason unable to schedule containers, serve traffic or unresponsive, it can safely be terminated - AWS autoscaling will replace the machine automatically with a new one and it will rejoin the cluster.
 However, terminating a node that is running application pods may result in service disruption for that application if they are the _only_ pods that back that service.
+Kubernetes attempts to spread Pods for a given Deployment exposed by a Service across multiple hosts to provide redundancy, but in certain cases Pods can end up scheduled on the same host.
+Applications should make use of [antiAffinity scheduling rules](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) or [Pod disruption budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) to increase redundancy and failover.
+Use the command `kubectl get pods --selector app={app-name} -o wide` or `hokusai [staging|production] status` to determine the hosts running pods for a given application.

 To evict all running pods from a node before terminating it, use the following procedure:

 1) Check all the pods running on the node with `kubectl get pods -o wide --all-namespaces | grep {node-FQDN}`

-2) If you are concerned that forcefully evicting any of those pods would result in service disruption, scale up the relevant deployments with `kubectl scale deployment/{deployment-name} --replicas {desired-replicas}`
+2) If you are concerned that forcefully evicting any of those pods would result in service disruption, temporarily scale up the relevant deployments with `kubectl scale deployment/{deployment-name} --replicas {desired-replicas}`.
+Further config updates to the application will override this from the application's Yaml spec.

-3) Drain the node, evicting all running pods with `kubectl drain {node-FQDN} --force --ignore-daemonsets`
+3) Drain the node, evicting all running pods with `kubectl drain {node-FQDN} --force --ignore-daemonsets`.

 4) Once the node is drained, terminate it via the AWS CLI or Dashboard.

 5) Wait for autoscaling to automatically launch a new instance in place of the terminated one.

+The command `./manage.py rotate_cluster_nodes` [in the Substance repo](https://github.com/artsy/substance#rotate-cluster-nodes-drain-termainate-existing-nodes-and-relace-with-new-ones) automates this procedure.